gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 ### **Vercel Serverless Functions**

 [Vercel](https://vercel.com/), the company behind [Next.js](https://nextjs.org/) and the [SWR fetching library](https://github.com/vercel/swr), has a nice serverless offering.
 They recently came out with zero configuration deployments.
 These deployments open the door to really fast project setup and deployments.
-Today in this first tutorial we will cover how to set up a Typescript REST API using Vercel Serverless Functions with minimal overhead.
+Today, in this first tutorial we will cover how to set up a Typescript REST API using Vercel Serverless Functions with minimal overhead.

 ### **Setting up**